Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Introduction and Main Results

 Let us make some comments on Theorem \ref{th1}.
-First, by Example \ref{exa} below, the condition \eqref{th13} is satisfied for any (truncated) symmetric $\alpha'$-stable process with $\alpha'\in (\alpha,2)$.
-The condition ${\mathbf B(K_1 r^\beta, K_2 r,l_0)}$ in part (a) holds if the drift coefficient $b$ is $\beta$-H\"older continuous with $\beta\geq 1-\alpha$.
-When the L\'evy noise $Z$ in the SDE \eqref{s1} is the (truncated) symmetric $\alpha'$-stable process with $\alpha'\in (\alpha,2)$, the latter is weaker than the assumptions on $b$ in \cite[Corollary 1.4(i)]{CSZ}, which further implies that the SDE \eqref{s1} has a unique strong solution.
+Firstly, by Example \ref{exa} below, the condition \eqref{th13} is satisfied for any (truncated) symmetric $\alpha'$-stable process with $\alpha'\in (\alpha,2)$.
+In this case, the condition ${\mathbf B(K_1 r^\beta, K_2 r,l_0)}$ in part (a) holds if the drift coefficient $b$ is dissipative outside some compact set and $\beta$-H\"older continuous with $\beta\geq 1-\alpha$.
+The latter is weaker than the assumptions on $b$ in \cite[Corollary 1.4(i)]{CSZ}, which further implies that the SDE \eqref{s1} has a unique strong solution.

-\begin{example} Suppose that
+\begin{example} \it Suppose that

 for some $\alpha\in (0,2)$ and $c_{d,\alpha}>0$.
 Then, $J(s)\geq \tilde c_{d,\alpha}s^{-\alpha}$ for any $s>0$ small enough. \end{example}